 Brussels, the city on the way to Paris or Amsterdam, right?
 Stop off the train and check it out for a few hours or simply take a pass… No!
-While Brussels is on the way to Paris Amsterdam, it is definitely worthy of spending a few days.
+While Brussels is on the way to Paris or Amsterdam, it is definitely worth spending a few days.
 Here are 5 reasons why Brussels is worth visiting, Eurocrats aside.

 Brussels not only overwhelms with its majestic beer and chocolate, but cartoons as well.
 This is the birthplace of children’s favorites like The Smurfs and Tintin.
 Cartoon and comic murals cover many walls all around the city, even in residential neighborhoods.
 And there is a whole museum dedicated to these characters we all grew up with, speaking all sorts of languages, even though Alex swears the Smurfs are American!

 Seriously Brussels?
 These people obviously have a great sense of humor because where else in the world do you see random peeing statues?
 (Not counting some tacky urinating David fountain at a gimmicky Italian restaurant).
 Most people have heard of Mannequin Pis, little boy peeing, but what is less known are the Jeanneken Pis and Zinneke Pis statues.
 I’m not going to tell you where in the city they are, it is a lot of fun to find these statues yourself.
 Good luck!

 Brussels Marriott Hotel Grand Place offers great amenities and a wonderful central location.